-Comparisons between Beat Street and Breakin’
+Comparisons between Beat Street and Breakin’ are inevitable.

 Both were released in 1984 and have break dancing as the heart and soul theme of the films.
 They have conflict between perceived legitimate art forms versus the credible street roots, and both have pint sized extremely cute and talented side-kick breakers (Turbo and Lee).

 That’s about where the similarities end.
 Despite the obvious differences in location (Breakin’ is in LA and Beat Street is in New York) the most crucial difference is substance.
 Beat Street achieves a well crafted and consistent narrative, the script writers have created developed characters and the actors are adept at acting and dancing.

 The story revolves around Kenny (Guy Davis) and his group of friends living in the Bronx.
 Kenny is a talented and passionate musician who records unique sounds from the street and mixes them with beats, rap and original music.
 His best friend Ramon (Jon Chardiet) is just as talented at graffiti art, but perhaps even more passionate in his artistic fervour and commitment which causes conflict with his Puerto Rican father, and his girlfriend’s family.
 Add in the third friend Chollie (Leon W Grant) who thinks of himself as an entrepreneurial businessman you have a collection of ambitious people living in realistically ghetto conditions who have a dream that their talents can lead to better things in life.